 CMS Milliondollarbaby X Nuggets Super Shado

-Due to foal Sept 6, but probably will be
+Due to foal Sept 6, Foaled a filly August 27th!

 Babe and Zeke have had a couple of foals before, one a solid black filly now in CA, and a black leopard

 who went all the way to Scotland!
 This foal will be black based, and who knows what pattern we will get.
 If solid, it will still carry PATN1 because Babe is homozygous for leopard pattern.
+It could be a leopard, a solid black or a black based fewspot.
 She began udder enlargement about July l4th.
-Thus I am predicting an august l4th foal.